gracieangie/Mini-Calculator/README.md

 # Mini Calculator

-A simple calculator project made by Graciana Clarisa while in high school.
+A simple calculator project made by Graciana Clarisa as a high school student.
 Built using Python to practice basic programming logic.

 ## Features